gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 ```
 -->

+## Submission for week 5

+Import the project from [week5PracticePackage.zip](./codes/week5PracticePackage.zip).
+The tests are provided in package `testsAttempts`.
+The file `AllInOneTest.java` contains tests for all the classes.
+There are a total of 25 tests.
+Your submission must pass at least 10 tests (any 10) to qualify for week 5 participation marks.
+Make the submission as an exported archive file named `studentID.zip` (where studentID is your Student ID) on iLearn under "Week 5 submission (week 5 practice package)".

 # ADVANCED QUESTIONS (HD level)

 1. Write a method `groupSameAreas` in class `Advanced` that when passed an array of `Rectangle` objects (say `data`), returns a two-dimensional array of `Rectangle` objects (say `buckets`), such that all objects from `data` with the same area are in the same one-dimensional array in `buckets`.
 That is,